 Any material floating about in the air can be breathed into our bodies.
-While some of the particles are exhaled, a fraction is
+While some of the particles are exhaled, a

-retained and these can have adverse impacts on our health.
+fraction is retained and these can have adverse impacts on our health.

-Most at risk are the young, the elderly or those people who sufferer from bronchitis, emphysema, asthma, and other lung or heart
+Most at risk are the young, the elderly or those people who sufferer from bronchitis, emphysema, asthma, and other